ट्यूटोरियल्स Critical AI Sentiment Dataset Explorer

 Taking issue with sentiment analysis

-This tutorial also showed some of the limitations of sentiment analysis by investigating the dataset for a sentiment analysis model.
-For example, from the dataset we could tell that the model works only in English.
+This tutorial has also shown some of the limitations of sentiment analysis by investigating the dataset for a sentiment analysis model.
+For example, from the dataset we could tell why the model works only in English, as well as that its idea of “sentiment” was based on film rankings that were reduced to binary yes-no scores.

 Emotion is just one subjective quality that shows the difficulty, but it gives us a way to think about how many ideas are impossible to capture with computation — from concepts of identity to the specificity of human experience.
 What happens when we try to make these fit into AI systems?
 We know from critical AI studies that much information can be lost and sometimes people are harmed — even from seemingly harmless, even helpful systems.